vladyslavgusakovskiy/azure_task_10_deploy_vm_to_availability_zone/README.md

 # Create a Virtual Machine with Powershell

 When you learn about the SLA and availability, you know that with a single VM in Azure, you are guaranteed to have only 99.9% of the VM uptime.
 That means your app can be unavailable for more than 40 minutes a week, and you won't get any refunds or discounts!
-Luckily, there are a number of options you can use to affect the SLA for your VM infrastructure, and today, you will explore one of them—availability zones.
+Luckily, there are several options you can use to affect the SLA for your VM infrastructure, and today, you will explore one of them—availability zones.

 You will get a 99.99% uptime SLA for two VMs deployed to two distinct availability zones.
 This means both VMs can be unavailable simultaneously for no longer than 4 minutes each month.
 In this task, you will practice deploying VMs to availability zones.